Run as a Candidate

 If you want to run as an independent:

-- Complete the Registration of a Candidate application form and file it with Elections Alberta (once the campaign period has begun).
+- Once the campaign period has begun, complete the Registration of a Candidate application form and file it with Elections Alberta together with a $500 candidate deposit paid by cash, a certified cheque and/or a bank or postal money order made payable to “Government of Alberta”.
 Elections Alberta will let you know once your application is approved.

 IMPORTANT: As soon as you are registered as a candidate you have legal financial reporting obligations with Elections Alberta even if you do not complete step #3 for any reason.